Hilamiks/MyNeovimConfig/README.md

-Trying to set up NeoVim
+Trying to set up NeoVim for Java development